vvscode/js--test-tasks/README.md

 ```

 Each task placed into separate directory ( with meaningful name ).
 Inside should be placed `readme` file (with notes about the task, like level, source of the task, technologies stack, description for the position ) and one more directory `task-dir` with the task itself.

+It will be nice if you translate (or/and duplicate) all descriptions in English.